savvasdalkitsis/cv/README.md

 - Sept 2000 – May 2005
 - GPA: 3.9/4.0 ([Transcript](https://example.com))
 - **Coursework:** Computer Architecture, Comparison of Learning Algorithms, Computational Theory

-# Experience

-## Apple, Software Engineer

-- June 2005 – Aug 2007
-- Cupertino, CA
-- Reduced time to render user buddy lists by 75% by implementing a prediction algorithm
-- Integrated iChat with Spotlight Search by creating a tool to extract metadata from saved chat transcripts and provide metadata to a system-wide search database
-- Redesigned chat file format and implemented backward compatibility for search

-## Microsoft, Software Engineer Intern

-- June 2003 – Aug 2003
-- Redmond, WA
-- Designed a UI for the VS open file switcher (Ctrl-Tab) and extended it to tool windows
-- Created a service to provide gradient across VS and VS add-ins, optimizing its performance via caching
-- Built an app to compute the similarity of all methods in a codebase, reducing the time from $\mathcal{O}(n^2)$ to $\mathcal{O}(n \log n)$
-- Created a test case generation tool that creates random XML docs from XML Schema
-- Automated the extraction and processing of large datasets from legacy systems using SQL and Perl scripts

 # Publications